EU mergers and takeovers (Sept 21)

 OCT 12

--- U.S. laser tools and systems maker Coherent to acquire laser developer and manufacturer Rofin-Sinar Technologies (notified Sept.
-7/deadline Oct.
-12)

--- China National Chemical Corp (ChemChina) to acquire crop protection maker Adama Agricultural Solutions from Israel's Discount Investment Corp (notified Sept.
-Sept.
-7/deadline Oct.
-12/simplified)

--- UK property developer Segro and Canada's Public Sector Pension Investment Board to jointly acquire a Polish logistics unit (notified Sept.
-7/deadline Oct.
-12/simplified)
+-- U.S. investment firm Colony Capital and French insurer Axa to jointly acquire data center operator Groupe Data 4 (notified Sept.

--- French jewellery retailer Thom S.A.S., which is owned by private equity firm Bridgepoint Group Ltd, to acquire Italian peer Stroili Oro S.p.A. (notified Sept.
 7/deadline Oct.
 12/simplified)

 OCT 14